grpc/proposal/A74-xds-config-tears.md

 handle that the caller can release when they are no longer interested in the cluster subscription.

+As per [gRFC A31][A31], the ConfigSelector gives each RPC a ref to the cluster that was selected for it to ensure that the cluster is not removed from the xds_cluster_manager LB policy config before the RPC is done with its LB picks.
+These cluster refs will also hold a subscription for the cluster from the XdsDependencyManager, so that the XdsDependencyManager will not stop watching the cluster resource until the cluster is removed from the xds_cluster_manager LB policy config.

 Note that in the XdsConfig, the cluster map will contain an entry for every cluster that is either referenced in the route configuration or for which a dynamic subscription was registered.
 If a cluster is